Top

 Does VGLI Ever Expire

-VGLI does not expire as long as premiums are paid when due.
+VGLI coverage does not expire as long as premiums are paid when due.
 Coverage continues for life unless it lapses due to nonpayment or is canceled by the policyholder.

 Beneficiary Designations Under VGLI